There are no products in your shopping cart.

 We may also need to share your information if required to do so by law.

-In order for us to run our services, including our Forum, Helpline, 1:1, email, Ask The Expert and Call back service , we collect personal and sensitive data.
-This is also the case when you sign up to our support events, either online or face to face.
+In order for us to run our services, including our Forum, Helpline, 1:1, email, Ask The Expert, we collect personal and sensitive, special category data.
+It is also the case when you sign up to our support events, either online or face to face.
 This information is managed separately to other data provided to the charity, stored confidentially and only accessed by trained staff.
 We collect this information to enable us to monitor these services, improve them, contact you about forthcoming internal events that may be of interest to you and provide additional support to those who request it.